xiuyilou/dts-offline/README.md

 <!-- This project introduces **DTS (Decoding Tree Sketching)**, a **training-free, model-agnostic decoding framework** designed to mitigate **overthinking** in Large Reasoning Models (LRMs). -->

-DTS selectively branches at high-uncertainty tokens and applies early stopping to identify the *"most information-dense and concise reasoning path"* — balancing efficiency and correctness.
+DTS selectively branches at high-uncertainty tokens and applies early stopping to identify the **most information-dense and concise reasoning path** to balance efficiency and correctness.
 The design of DTS is driven by two critical, empirical findings regarding LRM behavior:

 1. There is a clear **anti-correlation** between reasoning length and accuracy.

 2. The variance in generated output is predominantly determined by **high-uncertainty (high-entropy) tokens**.

-The figure below illustrates both this anti-correlation (a) and the resulting DTS framework (b), which selectively branches at high-entropy tokens to find the shortest, most accurate path：
+The figure below illustrates both this anti-correlation (a) and the resulting DTS framework (b), which selectively branches at high-entropy tokens to find the shortest, most accurate path:
 <p align="center">
   <img src="assets/fig1.png" width="850">
 </p>